-Human Anatomy and Physiology I covers the structure and function of the human body.
+PHYSIOLOGY I (3T, 2E) 4 credits Human Anatomy and Physiology I covers the structure and function of the human body.
 Included is an orientation of the human body; basic principles of chemistry; a study of cells and tissues; metabolism; joints; the integumentary, skeletal, muscular, and nervous systems; and the senses.
 Dissection, histological studies, gross anatomy, and physiology are featured in the laboratory experience.
 Laboratory is required.

-BIO 202 HUMAN ANATOMY AND PHYSIOLOGY II (3T, 2E)
+BIO 202 HUMAN ANATOMY AND Physiology II (3T, 2E) Prerequisite: Bio 201

-PREREQUISITE: BIO 201

 Human Anatomy and Physiology II covers the structure and function of the human body.
 Included is a study of basic nutrition; basic principles of water; electrolyte; acid-base balance; and the endocrine, respiratory, digestive, excretory, cardiovascular, lymphatic and reproductive systems.
 Dissection, histological studies, gross anatomy, and physiology are featured in the laboratory experience.
 Laboratory is required.
-4 credits PREREQUISITE: BIO 105

-BIO 203 TECHNIQUES IN MOLECULAR BIOLOGY (2T, 4E)
+BIO 203 TECHNIQUES IN MOLECULAR BIOLOGY 4 credits (2T, 4E) PREREQUISITE: BIO 105